Green Light For High Court Legal Challenge Against Friarage Hospital A&E Suspension

 “Our clients does not want be in this position but feel that they have little option because of how they feel the Trust and CCG have made these changes to hospital services without appreciating the full impact.

 “It is welcome that the judicial review will proceed and we are determined to work with our clients to ensure that their voices are heard on this very serious matter.”
-Helen Smith - Associate Solicitor
+Helen Smith - Senior Associate Solicitor

 The Save Friarage Hospital Campaign group state that the temporary suspension of A&E service at The Friarage has led to the loss of hospital beds in both the emergency ward and the intensive treatment unit.